National Domestic Violence Hotline

 When Anger is Positive in a Relationship

 This article has been about negative anger.
 Gottman research has identified this flooding state as one of the predictors of relationship meltdown when it is pervasive and characteristic of how couples manage anger.
 The research also points to the healthy and constructive versions of anger that actually increase closeness and intimacy.
-Stay tuned for “The Upside of Anger in Relationships.”
+Read the follow-up, “The Positive Side of Anger in Relationships: A Doore to Increasing Intimacy.”
 We know what works and what doesn’t work in managing conflict.

 Dr. Robert Navarra originally posted this article here.